 What is Anti-Freeze Coolant?
 Types, Colors & How to Use

-Anti-freeze coolant, also known as engine coolant or radiator fluid, is a specially formulated liquid that regulates engine temperature, prevents overheating in summer, and protects against freezing in winter.
-It is a mixture of water, ethylene glycol or propylene glycol, and chemical additives that enhance engine efficiency and longevity.
+Anti-freeze coolant, also known as engine coolant or radiator coolant types, is a specially formulated liquid that regulates engine temperature, prevents overheating in summer, and protects against freezing in winter.
+It is a mixture of water and engine coolant types, ethylene glycol or propylene glycol, and chemical additives that enhance engine efficiency and longevity.

 Without proper coolant, engines can suffer from: